DAguirreAg/Financial-news-collectors/README.md

 ## How it works
 The repository is divided into three parts:

 * Data-backend: Contains the code to collect news webpages and extract and enrich headline related data and place it into a database.
-It can store the downloaded webpages in three ways: Local storage, Google drive and mongoDB.
+It can store the downloaded webpages in two ways: Local storage and mongoDB.
 The reason for having multiple options of storage is to facilitate the deployment of this code in simple machines, as well utilize more advance (and costly options).
 * Frontend: Contains the code for the UI to facilitate the basic analytics functionality.
 * Backend: Contains the code for the frontend to consume the data.
 It is an intermediary API service to facilitate data fetching.